|

 Use the following formula and repeat it

-as necessary until the temptations fade.
+often as the temptations arise.

-“In the name of our Lord Jesus Christ,
+In the name of our Lord Jesus Christ,

 I renounce the desire to use my own body or the body of another for my pleasure